 Each seminar examines a different subject or problem.
 A quarterly list of the seminars and their instructors is available in the Department of History undergraduate advising office.

-SEATTLE LABOR AND CIVIL RIGHTS PROJECT
+PACIFIC NORTHWEST LABOR AND CIVIL RIGHTS PROJECTS

 Student learning goals